globelabs/globelabs.github.io/docs/docs-all.md

 ### Setting Up

-Please refer to this [link](https://github.com/globelabs/globe-connect-react-native/blob/master/react-native-globeconnect/instructions/installation.md) for the detailed installation of Globe Connect React Native SDK.
+Please refer to this <a target="_blank" href="https://github.com/globelabs/globe-connect-react-native/blob/master/react-native-globeconnect/instructions/installation.md">link</a> for the detailed installation of Globe Connect React Native SDK.

 ### Authentication